P004 → Fruitcy

 This project was a group assignment completed in a packaging design class at OCAD University.
 Our group included industrial and advertising students, while I contributed as the graphic designer.

 My primary responsibilities included creating the packaging graphics and developing branding elements, such as the logo.
-Additionally, I assisted in constructing a custom dieline to ensure the structural integrity of the packaging.
+Additionally, I assisted in creating a custom dieline to ensure the packaging's structural integrity.

 The objective of this project was to design and develop a Point of Purchase (POP) structural package that not only housed and protected its contents but also provided a visually engaging reveal of the product inside.